OnkelTem/osmcarto-docker/README.md

 ```
 $ dobi <task>
 ```
 where `task` is the name of a *resource* which is usually a job or an alias.
+To learn more about Dobi check out its [documentation](https://dnephin.github.io/dobi/).

-This is the list of all jobs and aliases defined in this project:
+Here is the list of all jobs and aliases defined in this project:

 * Jobs
   * `shapefiles` - downloads and indexes shapefiles of world boundaries